flancia-coop/doc.anagora.org/social-coop-tech-group.md

                          - C: TWG could work on importing Twitter / Facebook archives into mastodon, on behalf of social.coop.
                          - F: Like the bidirectionality where it encourages companies to add interoperability.
 Also usability of logging in is better than e.g. Twitter Takeout.
                          - Let's try to do both? :D
                      - F: Moderation and federation actions should be federated within activitypub, multi-software.
 Federation within groups not just within instances.
 Threads is the next iteration of scaling.
 Maybe reasonable to model as sub-networks; reasonable people, fascists -- saying we won't federate with fascists.
 A lot of the work of fediverse is banning fascists.
-Th
+That needs to be automated; that's a lot of work.
+                     - C: this seems like something worth exploring; it seems like it would require support by threads.net and/or other large instances, like for example mastodon.social.
+Also have hope that we can achieve this on a cultural and technical level to make it easier to host smaller servers than large monolithic ones overall (vs current reality where it's kind of the opposite).
-                     -
+                     - F: If fediverse converge
         - backups
             - at first glance unexciting but so necessary :)
         - etc.